jneidel/dotfiles/repo/README.md

 active groups.
 Only the configuration for those active ones will be imported/exported using `make import` or `make export`.

-The same thing applied to `app-groups`.
+The same thing applied to `package-groups`.
 App packages names are grouped and only installed on `make install` if that group is in the `used-groups`.